 The judge will then determine how to best divide custody and parenting time between the parents.
 “Custody” generally refers to the right to make major decisions on a child’s behalf.
 “Parenting Time” refers to where the children live and spend their time.
 It is common for divorcing parents to establish shared parenting plans that provide equal custody to both parents, with an equitable distribution of parenting time to account for the children’s best interests.

 Life is unpredictable, and you may be faced with an unexpected situation that renders your current child custody order untenable.
-If you need to make a change of any kind to your child custody order, our Columbus child custody lawyers can help.
-The modification process in the Ohio family court system allows you to make changes to your child custody order with a motion.
+If you need to make a change of any kind to your child custody order, our child custody lawyers can help.
+The modification process in the family court system may allow you to make changes to your child custody order with a motion.
 Once you recognize that a change is necessary, we can help you draft your motion for modification and submit it to the court.
 If a judge determines the change is in the children’s best interest, they will alter your child custody order accordingly.

 It is also possible for modification proceedings to occur when one parent wishes to relocate with their children.
 Additionally, modifications may be necessary if a parent has repeatedly failed to uphold their responsibilities under a child custody order.
 If you encounter any situation like this, Woodford Sathappan McGee can assist you in addressing it through the appropriate legal channels.